SiqiD47/Front-End-Web-Development-with-React/README.md

 2. Host the website on the JSON server:

-   move all the files in the React/confusion/build folder to the json-server/public folder, then run **json-server --watch db.json -d 2000 -p 3001**.
+   move all the files in the React/confusion/build folder to the json-server/public folder, then run:

+   **json-server --watch db.json -d 2000 -p 3001**.

    The website will be hosted on: http://localhost:3001.